-Atomic dataset definition: The collection of data constituting a single product saved from a single run which is uniquely characterized by a single activity, institute, model, experiment, data sampling frequency, modeling-realm, variable identifier, ensemble member, and version number.
+Atomic dataset definition: a subset of the output saved from a single model run which is uniquely characterized by a single activity, product, institute, model, experiment, data sampling frequency, modeling realm, variable name, MIP table, ensemble member, and version number.

-The definition is intended to provide a well founded naming system to record archive contents in a structured way.
+The definition is intended to provide a well-founded naming system to record archive contents in a structured way.
 An atomic dataset consists of one variable (field).
 For each variable the atomic dataset contains the entire spatio-temporal domain, with values reported at each included time and location.
-An "atomic dataset" may be a very large entity, with 1000 years of daily model, output or more; it does not necessarily represent a chunk of data that can practically be put into a single file.
-The first eight components (product, activity, institute, model, experiment, frequency, modeling-realm, and variable identifier) should all come from controlled component vocabularies, and the structure for the last two components is also controlled.
+An "atomic dataset" may be a very large entity, with 1000 years of daily model output or more; it does not necessarily represent a chunk of data that can practically be put into a single file.
+The first nine components (activity, product, institute, model, experiment, frequency,